 *Alfalfa for the immune system.

-The *alfalfa sprouts are especially beneficial to stimulate the functioning of our immune system improving the reaction to pathogens such as viruses and bacteria.
-But in addition *alfalfa sprouts contain glucosinolates, compounds with anticancer action.
+The *alfalfa sprouts are especially beneficial to stimulate the activity of our immune system improving the response to pathogens such as viruses and bacteria.
+But also *alfalfa sprouts contain glucosinolates, compounds with anticancer activity.

-Another effect of *alfalfa on the body is that it stimulates the elimination of liquids, something very beneficial for people suffering from edema and fluid retention.
+Another effect of *alfalfa on the body is that it stimulates the removal of liquids, something very beneficial for people suffering from edema and fluid withholding.

 *Alfalfa for fever.

-One of the natural remedies for fever can be *alfalfa.
-It is prepared in infusion and it is taken little by little when it has cooled to room temperature. *Alfalfa is used to reduce fever due to its antipyretic action.
+For example, one of the natural remedies for fever can be *alfalfa.
+It is prepared in infusion and it is taken little by little when it has cooled to room temperature. *Alfalfa is used to reduce fever due to its antipyretic activity.

 *Alfalfa and cardiovascular diseases.

 Phytoestrogens have a protective effect against cardiovascular diseases.
 Incorporating *alfalfa on a regular basis can help prevent these types of diseases that are so common nowadays and are among the main causes of mortality.

 The phytoestrogens of this plant can be very useful in mitigating the symptoms of menopause.
 Because it raises the levels of estrogen (female hormone) in the body.